graquepo/graquepo.github.io/projects/manoa-club-finder.md

 Users can specify interest areas, and be notified when a new club is created matching that interest area (or an existing club adds that interest area).

-Visit the website here: //link
+Visit the website here: <a href="http://142.93.232.214/"> Manoa Club Finder </a>

-Learn more about the website here: //link
+Learn more about the website here: <a href="https://club-finder-manoa.github.io/"> Manoa Club Finder Github </a>

 ### **My Role**